git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * The ribbon controls the crossfader.
 Press Shift and touch the Ribbon to center the crossfader.
 * Press **Delete+Pad** in Session Mode to the delete the clip.

 When in Session view and press Session again a menu turns up (like in note view) where you can select different views.
 The normal Session view, the flipped version and the Scene view.
 Use the Layout button on Push 2/3 to quickly step through these views.
-Furthermore, you can select the Marker and Clip mode which display either markers or clips in the display.
+Furthermore, you can select the Clip, Marker or Mixer mode which display either clips/scenes, markers or the mixer in the display.
+**Large Knob** (Push 3 only): When clip/scene mode is active it navigates the clip/scenes grid.
+Turn it to select the previous/next clip/scene.
+Press it to start the clip/scene.
+Move it to the left/right to switch tracks/select the previous/next scene.

 ### Marker mode